 - Conserve water by only washing full loads.
 Most washers use from 32 to 60 gallons of water per load.
 Set the water level appropriately for the amount or type of clothing you’re washing.

 - Look for front-loading washers when buying a new appliance.
 They use up to one-third less water than top-loading machines.
-Also look for models with a variety of water level and temperature settings to maximize water and energy savings.
+Also, look for models with a variety of water level and temperature settings to maximize water and energy savings.

 - Take showers rather than baths whenever possible.
 Showers consume less than half of the 60 gallons normally required for a bath.

 - Install a low-flow showerhead and reduce your water consumption from 30 gallons for an average shower to just 13 gallons.
-Stop by Conservation Services for free low flow shower head.

 - Turn off the tap when shaving, brushing your teeth, or washing your hands and face.
 You’d be surprised how the gallons add up.

 - Reduce the amount of water your toilet uses with each flush.
-Fill a plastic container with water and weight it down in the tank.
+Fill a plastic container with water and weigh it down in the tank.
 It will take up the space normally filled with water and save water each time you flush.

 - When replacing your old toilets, purchase the new water-saving models, which use as little as 1.6 gallons per flush.